Glamdring/google-plus-java-api/README.md

         <version>0.0.1-SNAPSHOT</version>
     </dependency>

-The repository you have to add is:
+If you want to use the latest SNAPSHOT, the repository you have to add is:

     <repository>
         <id>sonatype-oss</id>